Learning-To-Measure: In-Context Active Feature Acquisition: Appendix

 \subsection{Model Architecture and Training Details}

-The goal is to model the one-step predictive distributions $p(Y^{(q)} \mid \underline X_t^{(q)}=\underline x_t^{(q)},\, Z^{1:m}=z^{1:m})$, also referred to as posterior predictive distributions (PPD).
+The goal is to model the one-step predictive distributions $p(Y^{(q)} \mid \underline X_t^{(q)}=\underline x_t^{(q)},\, \mathcal D_\tau^{1:m})$, also referred to as posterior predictive distributions (PPD).
 We refer to various previous works for formalizing the connection between sequence modeling and Bayesian inference \citep{muller2021transformers, nguyen2022transformer, ye2024exchangeable}.
 We leverage the insight that the sequence model for performing explicit Bayesian inference must satisfy the following inductive invariances \citep{nguyen2022transformer, ye2024exchangeable}.
+For this section, we denote each tuple in $\mathcal D_\tau^{1:m}$ as $Z^i = (X^i,R^i,Y^i)$.